Transportation System Plan

 WHY IS BEND UPDATING THE TSP?

 Bend’s current TSP was completed in 2001.
 It has served us well, but Bend has grown and changed since then.

 - Bend’s transportation needs are different.
 We are bigger and transportation technology is rapidly changing.

 - Bend’s transportation network has changed.
 Since 1991, we have added the Bend Parkway and the Healy Bridge.
 We have also completed construction or improvement of other arterials, roundabouts, and a more extensive trail system.

 - Regional and state transportation priorities have evolved.
 We have a regional transit system, many more people commuting into Bend for employment, and a growing tourism industry.

 Bend is updating the TSP to give the City an opportunity to engage with citizens and individual neighborhoods regarding their transportation values and priorities.
 The Phase 1 Work Plan and Process and Phase 2-3 Work Plan and Process flowcharts detail the work in the first phases of the project.
 The Phase 3-4 Work Plan and Process flowchart details the remainder of the work in the project.

 HOW DOES THIS FIT WITH REGIONAL PLANNING?

 In addition to the City's TSP update, Bend's Metropolitan Planning Organization (MPO) will also be updating their Metropolitan Transportation Plan (MTP).
 The City and the MPO have largely concurrent boundaries and share many transportation planning challenges.
 State law emphasizes that the City and the MPO coordinate on their transportation plans.
-Planning work for both agencies will be simplified if they are using the same public outreach process, models, databases, and project lists, as well as project cost estimates and funding programs.
+Planning work for both agencies will be simplified if they are using the same public outreach process.
+This includes models, databases, and project lists, as well as project cost estimates and funding programs.
 Therefore, the City and the MPO will complete a joint process to update both the TSP and MTP.
 Community input will apply to both.

 HOW IS THE COMMUNITY INVOLVED IN UPDATING THE TSP?

 The City is inviting the community to develop concepts for managing and improving the transportation system.
 Here are the ways that you can be involved:

 - TSP Web Page: This website is an interactive and regularly updated place for you to keep track of the TSP update.
 You can also sign up for email alerts.